sakethyalamanchili/mycoolwebsite/README.md

 ## Preview

-Visit Saketh's Cool Website: [Website](https://sakethyalamanchili.github.io/mycoolwebsite/)
+Visit my Cool Website: [Website](https://saketh-simple-portfolio.netlify.app/)
 ## Project Overview

 This website is built using only HTML, ensuring simplicity and accessibility.
 It's designed to be responsive and user-friendly, providing a seamless experience across different devices and screen sizes.